Certificate in Orthodontic Nursing

 The Certificate in Orthodontic Nursing is aimed at all Registered Dental Care Professionals who would like to learn more about and work in the field of orthodontics.

 What is the area of study?

 There are six mandatory units to achieve the Certificate.
-Five of the units can be studied online to develop knowledge, understanding and skills; the practical skills unit requires a hands-on session.
+Five of the units can be studied online to develop knowledge, understanding and skills; the practical skills unit requires attendance at the virutal practical workshop.
 The units are: